Changwuuu/Cuproptosis-pancancer/lncRNA/README.md

 Due to the file size limitation in Github, we can not upload file over 25MB.
-You can get the file "RNASeqV2" and "lncRNA_target" in : https://pan.baidu.com/s/1yH7bxmmQTYTb-s5EnCWrKg
+You can get the file "RNASeqV2" and "lncRNA_target"(a folder including BLCA.txt file et al.) in : https://pan.baidu.com/s/1yH7bxmmQTYTb-s5EnCWrKg keyword：p3it
-keyword：p3it